montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Montana divorce records are official documents generated from the legal process of ending matrimonial ties between two individuals through the courts.
 The state's divorces are commonly referred to as dissolution of marriage, and the records derived from the process are crucial because they capture the details and outcomes of divorce proceedings.

-According to 2022 statistical figures from the Center for Disease Control and Prevention, Montana's divorce rate was 3.0 per 1,000 population in 2018, remained constant in 2019, and increased to 2.3 per 1,000 population in 2020.
+According to 2022 statistical figures from the Centers for Disease Control and Prevention, Montana's divorce rate was 3.0 per 1,000 population in 2018, remained constant in 2019, and increased to 2.3 per 1,000 population in 2020.
 Overall, the divorce rate decreased by approximately 33.33% from 2018 to 2022.

 The law recognizes marriage as valid if both parties are of legal age or have secured the requisite consent if underage.
 They must also not be relatives or already in a marital union with another person.

 Conversely, a marriage may be annulled if one spouse is already married to someone else at the time of the wedding, was coerced or deceived into the marriage, or is unable to consent due to mental or physical incapacitation or drug and alcohol influence.
-Furthermore, a Montana marriage may be annulled if the parties are close relatives or underaged and do not possess the necessary consent.
+Furthermore, a Montana marriage may be annulled if the parties are close relatives or underage and do not possess the necessary consent.

 Dissolution of marriages in Montana works on a no-fault divorce basis.
-This means that a spouse can file for divorce without having to show that the other party is responsible for the breakdown of the marriage.
-The other party also does not have to agree to the divorce proceedings under the state’s no-fault-based divorce system.
-The only legal reason for the dissolution of marriages in Montana is that the marriage is "irretrievably broken."
+This means that a spouse may file for divorce without having to show that the other party is responsible for the breakdown of the marriage.
+The other party also does not have to agree to the divorce proceedings under the state's no-fault-based divorce system.
+The only legal reason for the dissolution of marriages in Montana is that the marriage is "irretrievably broken".

 1. Firstly, the person seeking the divorce files a Petition for Dissolution of Marriage with the District Court.